DanFoad/guitar-chord-finder/README.md

 # guitar-chord-finder
-Find a guitar chord for a given input of finger positions
+Find a guitar chord from a given input of finger positions